 The Great Indian High-Speed Rail Dream – Part 4

 To start with, let us reiterate that high-speed trains are not just fancy-looking vehicles running at high speeds but an entirely new and foreign (or better, alien) super high-technological ecosystem, as or more advanced than airplanes and airports, operating as a system completely separate from our present railways.
 We are NOT going to run our existing trains at 320 kph on our existing tracks.
-Repeat, HSR will be developed as a NEW system from scratch with new tracks, routes, and trains of radically different design (Click here to see some of those designs).
+HSR needs to be developed as a NEW system from scratch with new tracks, routes, and trains of radically different design (Click here to see some of those designs).
 We Indians are unable to grasp this because we have never seen or experienced such tech.
 This is also why we try to draw parallels between our present railway systems and “Bullet trains” which have as much in common as an Amazon delivery drone has to an Apache M-64 helicopter gunship, all explained in excruciating detail in this chapter, for those who have missed it.
 Looking at the way people rant against HSR it would seem that we are going to run the Asansol – Jhajha passenger at 320 kph.
 A lot of opposition mentality often stems from ignorance, which is true for this particular case as well.
 Simply put,

 Bullet Trains or High Speed Rail is NOT an extension of our current railway system.
 It is a totally different mode of transport – @krishnagd